 Recipe by Armand Harris and Marcy Timberman

-Using a microplane, zest 2 lemons, then juice them, reserving zest and juice for the dressing.
-Do the same with the 2 oranges, keeping lemon and orange juices separate.
+Using a microplane, zest the lemon, then juice it, reserving zest and juice for the dressing.
+Do the same with the orange, keeping lemon and orange juices separate.

-Choose 1 pound of fresh, firm grapes.
 Wash, dry, and de-stem the grapes, then halve or quarter, depending on size.
-This will make around 2 to 3 cups of prepared grapes.
+This will make around 1 to 1 ½ cups of prepared grapes.
 If you don’t like grapes, leave them out.

-Stir the lemon and orange zest into the dressing, and if you like the flavor of fresh ginger, grate some of that into the dressing.
+Stir the lemon and orange zest into the dressing, and if you like the flavor of fresh ginger, grate that into the dressing.
 Toss salad with dressing and chill until cool and crisp.
-Before serving, add 1 cup of coarsely chopped walnuts.
+Before serving, add the chopped walnuts.
 Leave out the nuts if you prefer.
 Taste.
 Adjust seasoning by adding more orange zest and ginger.
 Toss again and serve.